20 Worst Towns for Retirees in Arizona

 Willcox is known for its rich cowboy heritage and wine country, which makes it a popular tourist destination.
 It is located in southeastern Arizona and has a population of about 3,400.

-While it offers cultural and historical attractions, Willcox’s practical issues make it a less favorable choice for retirees.
+While it offers cultural and historical attractions, Willcox’s more modest practical scene makes it a better fit for some than others.

 16. Quartzsite, Arizona